 While the Rigger’s doesn’t come out-of-the-box with attachment points, it’s not actually as featureless as it appears.
 There are additional outer belts and attachments available to add to it.

 Despite his questionable status in the survival community, Bear Grylls’ choice of belts to endorse is the real thing.
-This is a nylon belt that is a good option for outdoorsmen in a slightly less tactical situation, who can appreciate a belt that doesn’t entirely ditch aesthetic qualities.
+This Gerber survival belt is a good option for outdoorsmen in a slightly less tactical situation, who can appreciate a belt that doesn’t entirely ditch aesthetic qualities.
 It features an integrated flathead screwdriver, fishing kit and zipper pocket for travel documents, all in a sturdy package.
 We suggest taking advantage of the waterproof compartment featured for the fishing line to add a few matches, which can be a lifesaver for starting fires and staying safe.

 Unless you’re trying to be edgy, the paracord survival belt is not going to make a fashion statement.
 However, it is an extremely strong and durable belt, and its paracord construction gives it a neat trick the competition can’t match.
 The paracord in this belt can be unraveled, producing 550 feet of high-strength cord.